-The US Federal Reserve decided to keep rates unchanged following its meeting this week.
+The U.S. Federal Reserve decided to keep rates unchanged following its meeting in December.
 The central bank also signaled that it’s unlikely to change the rates in 2020 amid low inflation.
 It is looking to change the interest rates once in 2021 and then in 2022.
 The Federal Reserve expects moderate economic growth in 2020.

-The gold price outlook for 2020 is not that clear because there are mixed signals about the state of the US and global economy.
-The US job market remains resilient and global equities continue to perform well.
+The gold price outlook for 2020 is not that clear.
+This is because there are mixed signals about the state of the U.S. and global economy.
+The U.S. job market remains resilient, and global equities continue to perform well.
 The S&P 500 is up nearly 25% this year.
 JPMorgan analyst Dubravko Lakos-Bujas expects the S&P 500 to rise 8% in 2020.

-Over the last few months, there has been a lot of noise about the inverted yield curve in the US.
-Historically, the yield curve inversion has been a sign of an impending slowdown.
-But private consumption remains robust in the US, showing the resilience of the world’s largest economy.
+In the few months of 2019, there was a lot of noise about the inverted yield curve in the U.S. Historically, the yield curve inversion has been a sign of an impending slowdown.
+But private consumption remains robust in the U.S., showing the resilience of the world’s largest economy.

 Leading European and Asian nations are planning to unleash fresh fiscal stimulus to counter the slowdown in trade, manufacturing, and consumption.
 The potential fiscal stimulus should help boost economic growth in the year ahead.

-Despite the positive economic signs, there are still a number of reasons to believe that investors will be rushing to the safety of gold and other haven assets.
-The US-China trade war was the biggest reason behind gold’s rally in 2019, and it will likely remain the biggest driver.
+More problems typically mean higher gold prices, but despite the positive economic signs we’ve been seeing, there are still a number of reasons to believe that investors will be rushing to the safety of gold and other haven assets.
+The U.S.-China trade war was the biggest reason behind gold’s rally in 2019, and it will likely remain the biggest driver.

-If the global economy witnesses a slowdown in 2020 as several analysts and economists have predicted, the Fed would start lowering rates further, the equity markets would decline, and gold would become the safe haven investors would rush to.
+If the global economy witnesses a slowdown in 2020 as several analysts and economists have predicted, the Fed will lower rates further, the equity markets will decline, and gold will become a safe haven investors will rush to.